MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_09_Lab9_Ex1_Implement Sensitivity labels.md

 # Learning Path 9 - Lab 9 - Exercise 1 - Implement Sensitivity labels with Azure Information Protection Unified Labels client

-In your role as Holly Dickson, Adatum’s Enterprise Administrator, you have Microsoft 365 deployed in a virtualized lab environment.
+In your role as Holly Dickson, Adatum’s new Microsoft 365 Administrator, you have Microsoft 365 deployed in a virtualized lab environment.
 As you proceed with your Microsoft 365 pilot project, your next steps are to implement Sensitivity Labels with Azure Information Protection (AIP) and Windows Information Protection (WIP) at Adatum.

 **IMPORTANT:** This lab exercise consists of four tasks.
 In the first task you will install the AIP Unified Labeling Client, and in the second task you will create a sensitivity label and assign it to the default sensitivity label policy.
 The final two tasks validate the sensitivity label and label policy.
 The problem with this lab is that when you create a sensitivity label and label policy, it takes up to 24 hours for the label and label policy to propagate through the system. **This means that you can perform the first two tasks, but then you must wait until the next day before you can perform the final two tasks.**